 Overview: In Unit 3, students build upon the foundational knowledge and skills established in Units 1 and 2, expanding their general understanding of the black student body and fugitive learning from the era of enslavement into the years after the Civil War.
-Exploring the lives of the first generation of black learners after Emancipation, this unit emphasizes black America's pursuit of education as a fundamental strategy in preparing themselves for a new life as free citizens and it highlights African American education as a key expression of freedom dreams.
+Exploring the lives of the first generation of black learners after Emancipation through detailed reading and collaborative assignments, this unit emphasizes black America's pursuit of education as a fundamental strategy in preparing themselves for a new life as free citizens and it highlights African American education as a key expression of freedom dreams.
 Students will identify clear connections and distinctions between the experiences of black learners during and after slavery.

 Students will gain a conceptual understanding of the "afterlife of slavery," and will engage this concept in both a Jim Crow context and a contemporary context.
-Students will conduct and present research, locating symbols of the relationship between education and freedom.
-Students will also gain familiarity with the distinct method of oral history collection, building their skill set around inquiry, dialogue, and representation of first person narrative accounts.
-Students have an opportunity to write creatively and performatively about fugitive learning practices, making connections between surveillance and resistance across time periods.
+Students will conduct and present research that will advance their understanding of the relationship between education and freedom.
+Students will become familiar with oral history collection and exercise skills necessary for this distinct research method, including: analyzing primary and secondary sources, examining the relationship between the sources, and employing inductive reasoning in order to think about the broader implication of personal witness accounts of the black learners.
+Students have an opportunity to write creatively about fugitive learning practices.
 Students will also develop a conceptual understanding of key contextual factors shaping black education in the Jim Crow Era, including the socio-economic system of racial capitalism, and the collective value of black literacy.